 Tony’s workshop is located in Northamptonshire in the UK and is where the flute is initially made without any keys fitted.
 All the joints are made and tone holes drilled and some initial tuning performed.

 For keyed flutes, the flute bodies are then sent to Sophie Matthew’s workshop in Coventry where she fits the keys, springs, pads and cork bumpers etc. before returning the flute to Tony for final tuning.

-Tony is a woodwind instrument maker and researcher who also specialises in making historic copies of bassoons and oboes from the late 17th and early 18th Century.
-These instruments are used in orchestras and ensembles playing music from that period.
-His workshop is particularly focused on making the complex and high tolerance reamers used to make the flute bores.
-Tony also plays in an early music group playing various wind instruments.
+Tony is a woodwind instrument maker and researcher who also specialises in making historic copies of flutes, bassoons and oboes from the late 17th and through to the 19th Century.
+His workshop is particularly focused on making the complex and high tolerance reamers used to make the instrument bores.
+Tony also plays in an early music group playing various wind instruments and Hurdy Gurdy.